Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

   - suppress: PathResourceProviderNamePascalCase
     from: rbac.json
     reason: The name of the provider is Microsoft.DocumentDB
+ - suppress: PathResourceProviderNamePascalCase
+    from: mongorbac.json
+    reason: The name of the provider is Microsoft.DocumentDB
   - suppress: RequiredReadOnlySystemData
     reason: We do not yet support system data
   - suppress: ListInOperationName